Is unconditional love something that exists in human relationships

-We socialize women, from an early age to think we must seek for meaning in monogamous relationships, no matter how short lived the affair is or how ill-suited you are as partners.
+We socialize women, from an early age to think we must seek for meaning in romantic relationships, no matter how short lived the affair is or how ill-suited you are as partners.

 Real love takes time, connection, and the willingness to put in the work to achieve that, and sadly most of us don’t know how to, shoot I’m only truly understanding what it takes and I am 30.

 I will wrap up this series this week with my last lesson over the weekend.

 It was lust at first sight; he was tall dark, and intense in his pursuit, I made the initial move, but he was the aggressor, I attract very direct men.
 From the first date, there was a strong connection, we enjoyed each other’s company and there was an undeniable vibe between us.
 I grew attached quickly, looking back now I don’t think it was love, I was just overwhelmed by the attention, and I guess this was my first mistake.

 Everything went so well in the first few weeks, we exchanged text messages incessantly, we went on clandestine dates; we spent hours talking about every and anything, and I felt I had found the one.
 He mentioned that he had told his mum about me; I was excited, but soon enough cracks in our blossoming relationship showed up.

 At first it was the “vagueness” of what it was we were actually doing that made me unsettled.
 Where we friend with benefits, boo’d up or companions,I had no clue, I was too busy enjoying the ride to stop and ask myself those questions.

 One day, on the way to a wedding,i did.

 He said “We are lovers”, “What we have is deeper than being defined as a boyfriend and girlfriend”.